-In this video for Pro Tools Expert, Technical Editor James Ivey takes a look at the new V13 multi pattern valve condenser microphone from Vanguard Audio Labs.
+In this video review for Pro Tools Expert, Technical Editor James Ivey takes a look at the new V13 multi pattern valve condenser microphone from Vanguard Audio Labs.
 This is not only a beautiful looking mic but it also has the sound characteristics of some of the world's most famous and expensive mics making it one that you really should think about when buying a modern microphone.
 Take a listen as James talks about the mic and then creates a track using only the V13 and a single mic preamp.

 The Vanguard V13 Valve Condenser Mic